 3. Failing to Learn How the VA Decides to Give You Veterans Benefits

 Most of the time, veterans think that all they have to do is fill out a VA form, send it to the VA, and wait for a check to arrive in the mail.
-The process that the VA uses to decide claims is much more complicated than that.
-The VA will only award disability benefits when a veteran can prove that they are eligible to receive VA benefits, have a current disability, have proof that something happened to them while in service, have medical evidence linking their disabilities to something that happened in service, and medical evidence indicating the severity of their condition.
+The process that the VA uses to decide new claims is much more complicated than that.
+The VA will only award disability benefits when a veteran can prove that they are eligible to receive VA benefits, have a current disability, have proof that something happened to them while in service, have medical evidence linking their disabilities to something that happened in service and supporting evidence indicating the severity of their condition.
 It is very well known that proving these points is extremely difficult the first time around.
 This is one of the reasons that the VA will deny most first-time claims if they are not fully developed claims.

 4. Not Filing for Secondary Conditions